Laser Eye Surgery Myths: Debunked

 Laser Eye Surgery cannot correct high glasses prescriptions.
 Current day technology allows for the correction of all common refractive errors including long and short-sightedness, along with astigmatism, and now, the need for reading glasses (presbyopia).

-London Vision Clinic was home to the UK’s first Artemis, the world’s most accurate corneal scanner.
-We’ve been using the Artemis to successfully treat patients with very high prescriptions for many years.
+London Vision Clinic was home to the UK’s first Artemis Insight 100, the world’s most accurate corneal scanner.
+We’ve been using the Artemis Insight 100 to successfully treat patients with very high prescriptions for many years.

 The results aren’t permanent.
 The changes made during the procedure are permanent.
 However, due to our natural ageing process, over time your vision may deteriorate slightly.
 These minor shifts generally occur from the age of 50, and are on average half a dioptre every decade.
 They are to expected in a healthy human but, if they are a concern for you, can even be corrected with follow-up surgery.

 You can go blind from Laser Eye Surgery.
-The chances of gong blind as a result of Laser Eye Surgery are almost too small to measure—somewhere around 1 in 5 million.
+Essentially, no. Technically there is an exceedingly small risk of blindness with laser eye surgery but it is lower than the risk of wearing monthly contact lenses for one year, so a risk that everyone seems to accept as perfectly reasonable.
 The fact is Laser Eye Surgery is an increasingly safe procedure.
 And with greater advancements in technology, such as the introduction of LASIK and ReLEx SMILE surgery, the fear of going blind is a thing of the past.

 Long-term side-effects and complications of Laser Eye Surgery are unknown.
 With nearly 30 years of regular use in practice by experts all over the world, a significant body of knowledge has accumulated and no long-term side effects have ever been reported.
 Side-effects that do occur are generally mild at worst, appear shortly after surgery, and are resolved quickly.
 Significant complications are rare.